 Compliance officers must be knowledgeable with all rules and regulations and stay current with updates and revisions.
 For compliance officers in specialized fields, it's common, though not required, to have a relevant degree.
 For example, many compliance officers in university athletic departments have postsecondary degrees in sports management.
 Compliance officers in the scientific or medical research branches of a school require knowledge of ethics and safety guidelines, as well as applicable laws.
 In some instances, a professional license may be required.
 Job postings for compliance officers often emphasize good communication and writing skills.

 Job Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that compliance officers were expected to see a job growth of 3% from 2014-2024, which is slower than the average for all occupations nationally.
-As of May 2015, the BLS reported that compliance officers earned a median annual salary of $65,640.
+The U.S. Bureau of Labor Statistics (BLS) reported that compliance officers were expected to see a job growth of 6% from 2018-2028, which is average for all occupations nationally.
+As of May 2018, the BLS reported that compliance officers earned a median annual salary of $68,860.

 Requirements set forth by schools and government agencies are enforced by school compliance officers to help ensure schools remain accredited and funded.
 Although potential job growth is slow, these compliance officers can expect a median salary of around $69,000.